 You’d be hard-pressed to find anyone who has lived a more interesting life than Tim Scully.
-He is most known for his work as one of the foremost producers of LSD (lysergic acid diethylamide) from 1966 to 1969, but he also had stints as a mathematical physics student, the founder of an electronics company, and a software tester.
+He is most known for his work as one of the foremost producers of LSD (lysergic acid diethylamide) from 1966 to 1969, but he also had stints as a mathematical physics student, the founder of an electronics company, and a software developer for Autodesk.

 This article offers a brief glimpse into the life of Tim Scully, focusing on his relationship with psychedelics and his legacy.

 |Birth & Death||1944–Present|

 |Occupation||Psychologist, chemist, computer engineer, software developer|